 There are loads of different ways to get digital currency these days.
 The number of different options can make it difficult to decide which service to use.
 Of course, you want to know that your money is safe.
-That's why we'll go over two very popular exchanges Gemini vs Coinbase.
+That's why, in this Gemini VS Coinbase comparison, we'll go over two very popular exchanges.

 Also, as a beginner in crypto, you’ll want a service that’s easy to use.
 Finally, you’ll need to use a service that’s available in your country.
 All these points and more will determine where you actually buy your first crypto coins from.

-I’ve prepared this Coinbase vs Gemini guide to give you an honest comparison between two of the largest and most-trusted exchanges in the cryptocurrency industry.
-After reading it, you should know if a bit about both exchange’s pasts, the different features they offer, the fees they charge, the different digital assets you can buy from each, the security features of Gemini and Coinbase, and the volume of digital currencies each exchange trades.
+I’ve prepared this Coinbase VS Gemini guide to give you an honest comparison between two of the largest and most-trusted exchanges in the cryptocurrency industry.
+After reading it, you should know if a bit about both exchanges' past, the different features they offer, the fees they charge, the different digital assets you can buy from each, the security features of Gemini and Coinbase, and the volume of digital currencies each exchange trades.

 Hopefully, by the end of it, you’ll know if Gemini is better than Coinbase for your own crypto needs.

 There’s a lot to get through to give you a full understanding of each exchange platform.
-So, let’s stop wasting time and get right down to it!
+So, let’s not waste any time and get right down to it!

 Table of Contents